CleanroomMC/cleanroom-website/docs/groovy-script/mods/botania/magnet.md

 ## Description

-Add or remove items from the magnet blacklist
+Add or remove items from the magnet blacklist.

 ## Identifier